arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ModbusRTUServer.poll();
 ```

-This is the line that will poll for Modbus RTU requests.
+This is the line that polls for Modbus RTU requests.
 The complete code for the Server is shown below:

 ```arduino
 /**